 Centerpoint is a collaboration of three agencies: Howard Center, Northeastern Family Institute, and Matrix Health Systems.

-Centerpoint School serves students ages 12-18 years old in grades 7-12.
-The School provides educational supports and programs to teens and young adults with emotional, behavioral, mental health, substance use, or special learning needs.
-The School is one component of Centerpoint Adolescent Treatment Services, and students receive additional support, as needed, to address issues in their lives that may affect their educational success.
-Specific services may include individual, family, and group counseling and intensive outpatient treatment for teens.
+Centerpoint School provides educational supports and programs to teens and young adults ages 12-18 in grades 7-12 with emotional, behavioral, mental health, and/or substance use challenges.
+The School is one component of Centerpoint Services and students may receive additional support such as individual, family, or group counseling, and intensive outpatient treatment for adolescents.
+Students are referred to the school by their Local Education Agency.

 Child and Family Outpatient Services